 - PlayStation 4, PlayStation 5

-You’ll also feel pretty good that you did it ahead of time, before the millions of other people who are updating their consoles for the first time on that day.
+You’ll also feel pretty good that you did it early before the millions of other people updating their consoles for the first time as that can sometimes cause issues.

-Well, that depends.
-If the console came with digital downloads, you’ll need the recipient’s account details to download them, as you wouldn’t want to attach the games to another account.
+If the console came with digital downloads, you’ll need the recipient’s account details to download them.
+You wouldn’t want to attach the games to another account.